 The death of one person, history often saw, could mean the death of an entire system of rule and coercion.
 Attila the Hun, Caesar Augustus, King Louis the XIV, and Napoleon Bonaparte all embodied this reality.
 And so the earliest form of terrorism was tyrannicide – slaying a king, a czar, an individual.
 Offering up a sacrament that Seneca argued was the most pleasing to the gods: the blood of a tyrant.

 As such, one man often symbolized – embodied to the most literal extent possible – an ideology or regime.
 Whereas today such abstract concepts such as the rule of law or a governmental regime are symbolized more by physical structures.
-Now the might of a country isn’t symbolized by any one person, but by the institutions and structures which that country has constructed to house the means of coercion and capital from which it draws its power.
+Now the might of a country isn’t symbolized by any one person, but by the institutions and structures which that country has constructed to house the means of coercion from which it draws its power.
 The United States Congress would be put much more under siege by blowing up Capitol Hill than by killing any one sitting Congressperson, or even an entire Congressional subcommittee.
 The American economy would be, and was, targeted not by wacking Alan Greenspan but by demolishing the buildings which most symbolized our economic capital.

 On 9/11, had United 93 found its mark on the Capitol Building, the balance between Tactical Terror and Symbolic Terror would’ve swung wildly had the planes hit an empty building versus a packed session of Congress.
 No matter how much any one man embodies the power of an office, the institution and traditions around it means that it will continue on undaunted no matter what happens to him, or what stained legacy he leaves behind.